-Whether you’re developing an iOS or Android app, you go through beta test, which usually comes second in line after alpha testing.
-The main goal of beta testing is to get real-world exposure and to know how your app will feel in the hands of actual users.
+Whether you’re developing an iOS or Android app, you go through a beta test, which usually comes second in line after alpha testing.
+The main goal of beta testing apps is to get real-world exposure and to know how your app will feel in the hands of actual users.
 Think of it as a soft launch for your app when your early users can try it out and let you know what needs fixing and what needs ditching.

 In this blog post, we discuss everything beta.
 From where to get the right testers and how long you should be beta testing to how to encourage them to send feedback before your upcoming release.

-Why beta testing?
+Why beta testing apps?

 Before diving into beta testing, I want to tell you more about alpha testing.
 During the initial development phase, the app goes through a rigorous in-house alpha testing process that is conducted by an expert team of developers and testers.
 The aim of this phase is usually to fix the obvious bugs and glitches.
 The problem is that it’s very difficult to replicate every possible configuration, test query, and bug that could possibly occur when mass users try an app.
 That’s why you take your app next to a larger group: the beta testers.